シングルプレイヤーとマルチプレイヤーのロジック

 Toggle the Multiplayer Simulator at the top right in the Editor to test how the Experience will behave if published as singleplayer or multiplayer.

-Messages are sent between and within systems to trigger gameplay logic.
+are sent between and within systems to trigger gameplay logic.

 Objective 1: Find the key and unlock the break room in 30 seconds

-Game Ruleset: Countdown timer (triggered with Objective 1)
+Game Ruleset: Countdown (triggered with Objective 1)

 [MP] Objects: Pickable key, Door